 When you open the first FreeHand file, you will see the following window asking you to enter your license code.
 Note the "License will lock to:" message.
 This tells you which network adapter the license will lock to.
 This should be something that will always be present on the machine, normally "Ethernet" on Mac and "Local Area Connection" on Windows.
 If it is the name of a VPN connection or a connected device like a phone, disconnect the device and restart Illustrator before entering the license code.

 Once the license has been validated, you will see the "FreeHand Import Options" window, which means the plugin has been successfully installed and activated.

 Choose whether to import the entire document or just a single page.
 Note that importing an entire document includes objects outside the page, so choosing this option can give a different result even for a single page document.

-When this option is selected, all text in the document is converted to outlines and can no longer be edited as text.
+When this option is checked, all text in the document is converted to outlines and can no longer be edited as text.

-When this option is selected, fonts that are not found are replaced with the default font.
-When it is unselected, fonts that are not found are treated as missing fonts.
+When this option is checked, fonts that are not found are replaced with the selected font.
+When it is unchecked, fonts that are not found are treated as missing fonts.

 These controls allow you to change the licensing information.

 This is the license key which is initially shown as all asterisks.
 Clicking on the license will show and hide the license key.
 The "Return..." button allows you to return your license to the server so that it can be used on another computer.
-Note, this is the only way you can return your license.
-Uninstalling and reinstalling the plugin will have no effect on the license.
 The ability to transfer the license to a different machine is not a right guaranteed by the license and is subject to fair use.